Mrs Patrick Campbell

 Beatrice Rose Stella Tanner (9 February 1865 – 9 April 1940), better known by her stage name Mrs Patrick Campbell or Mrs Pat, was an English stage actress, best known for appearing in plays by Shakespeare, Shaw and Barrie.
+These included Shaw's Pygmalion where she originated the role of Cockney flower girl Eliza Doolittle in the West End in 1914.
 She also toured the United States and appeared briefly in films.

 Early life

-Campbell was born Beatrice Rose Stella Tanner in Kensington, London, to John Tanner (1829–1895), son and heir of a wealthy British Army contractor to the British East India Company, and Maria Luigia Giovanna ("Louisa Joanna") née Romanini (1836–1908), daughter of Italian Count Angelo Romanini.
+Campbell was born Beatrice Rose Stella Tanner in Kensington, London, to John Tanner (1829–1895), son and heir of a wealthy British Army contractor to the British East India Company, and Maria Luigia Giovanna ("Louisa Joanna") née Romanini (1836–1908), daughter of "Count" Angelo Romanini, an Italian political exile.

-Her father John Tanner (1829–1895), a descendant of Thomas Tanner, Bishop of St Asaph, was a Consul and merchant who "managed to get through two large fortunes", in part through losses in the Indian Mutiny.
-Her mother, Louisa Joanna Romanini, was one of the eight daughters of Angelo Romanini of Brescia and Rosa née Polinelli of Milan.
+Her father John Tanner (1829–1895), a descendant of Thomas Tanner, Bishop of St Asaph, was a consul and merchant who "managed to get through two large fortunes", in part through losses in the Indian Mutiny.
+Her mother, Luigia Giovanna Romanini, was one of the eight daughters of Angelo Romanini, a nobleman of Brescia, and his wife Rosa (née Polinelli, of Milan).
 Angelo had joined the Carbonari and, as a result, had to leave Italy.
 He and his family travelled over Eastern Europe aided by a firman from the Sultan of Turkey.
+They finally found political refuge in England.
 Six of his eight daughters, all under eighteen, married Englishmen.

 She studied for a short time at the Guildhall School of Music.